Createsequence/powerful-annotation/README-EN.md

 - No dependency：no other dependencies will be brought to the user's project；
 - Get started quickly：most functions can be used through static methods；
-- Powerful annotation search support：Provide more powerful annotation search capabilities, and support searching annotations from complex hierarchical structures including class, method, attribute or meta annotation of annotations；
+- Powerful annotation search support：provide more powerful annotation search capabilities, and support searching annotations from complex hierarchical structures including class, method, attribute or meta annotation of annotations；
-- Better repeatable annotation support：Provide more convenient ways to build or obtain repeatable annotations；
+- Better repeatable annotation support：provide more convenient ways to build or obtain repeatable annotations；
-- Annotation synthesis support：It supports a spring like annotation synthesis mechanism, and can "merge" multiple related arbitrary annotations into a specific type of annotation according to a specific policy.
+- Annotation synthesis support：supports a spring like annotation synthesis mechanism, and can "merge" multiple related arbitrary annotations into a specific type of annotation according to a specific policy.
 The content of the annotation will achieve effects such as aliasing or mirroring according to the specified processing policy；

 ## INSTALL